pupil-labs/pl-neon-matlab/README.md

 - I am using Octave and got the message, ```error on received data: InvalidStateError```.

     This error is rare.
 Restart Octave and that should resolve the issue.
-If the issue persists, then also restart the Neon Companion phone.
+If the issue persists, then also restart the Neon Companion Device.

 - I repeatedly get the message, ```'no RTP received for 10 seconds: closing'```.